NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 ## Usage

-### NPM scripts
+### NativeScript CLI commands

-`nativescript-dev-webpack` changes the usual workflow of working with your project.
-Instead of using `tns` CLI commands, we will use `npm run` commands to invoke scripts that prepare the bundled version.
+`nativescript-dev-webpack` implements the usual workflow of working with your project.
+Using `tns` CLI  commands to invoke scripts that prepare the bundled version.

 Given that you have your project running in its non-bundled state, you can test the bundled version with the following command(s):

 ```
-$ npm run start-android-bundle
+$ tns run android --bundle
 ```

 or

 ```
-$ npm run start-ios-bundle
+$ tns run ios --bundle
 ```

 If you want to package your application, you need the `build-...` commands:

 ```
-$ npm run build-android-bundle
+$ tns build android --bundle
 ```

 or

 ```
-$ npm run build-ios-bundle
+$ tns build ios --bundle
 ```

 The former will produce an android `.apk` archive, while the latter will create an `.app` or `.ipa` package.

-Note that the `build-<platform>-bundle` commands will ultimately call `tns build <platform>` behind the scenes.
 By default it will not pass any extra parameters to the `tns` tool, so, if you need a release build, signed with a certain key, you would need to provide the parameters prefixed by a `--` marker.
 For example, here is how you'd create a release build for an iOS device containing bundled scripts:

 ```
-$ npm run build-ios-bundle -- --release --forDevice --teamId TEAM_ID
+$ tns build ios --bundle --release --forDevice
 ```

 The corresponding command for android looks like:

 ```
-$ npm run build-android-bundle -- --release --keyStorePath ~/path/to/keystore --keyStorePassword your-pass --keyStoreAlias your-alias --keyStoreAliasPassword your-alias-pass
+$ tns build android --bundle --release --keyStorePath ~/path/to/keystore --keyStorePassword your-pass --keyStoreAlias your-alias --keyStoreAliasPassword your-alias-pass
 ```

 You can also use the same method to provide environmental variables to the webpack build:

 ```
-$ npm run build-android-bundle -- --env.development --env.property=value
+$ tns build android --bundle --env.development --env.property=value
 ```

 They can be accessed through the `env` object in the webpack configuration: